Kumari-Pragati/ProjectHub_SE/README.md

 - Email and Phone Integration 📧📱: DataDrop takes file sharing to the next level by providing integration not only with email but also with phones.
 In addition to sending files directly to someone's email, DataDrop enables users to send files directly to a recipient's phone number.

-## Thank You very much for giving us an opportunity to explore such a unique project ! 😊